Slavery and Human Trafficking Statement

 Introduction from the Chief Executive Officer:

 OSB is listed on the London Stock exchange and is a member of the FTSE 250.
 We are incorporated in the UK and headquartered in Kent.
-OneSavings Bank group is made up of a family of specialist financial services brands, namely, Kent Reliance, Prestige Finance, InterBay Commercial and Heritable Development Finance (together the Group), which primarily focuses on carefully selected sub-sectors of the mortgage market.
+OneSavings Bank group is made up of a family of specialist financial services brands and subsidiaries namely, Kent Reliance, Prestige Finance, InterBay Commercial, Interbay ML.
+Limited and Heritable Development Finance (together the Group), which primarily focuses on carefully selected sub-sectors of the mortgage market.
 The Group’s specialist lending is supported by a stable retail savings franchise with 150 years of heritage.
 Also part of the Group is the Bank’s overseas subsidiary, OSBIndia, based in Bangalore, which provides primary processing for the Kent Reliance brand.

 Given the nature of the Group’s business, we believe there is a low risk of slavery or human trafficking having a connection with our business activities.
 However, there is no room for complacency in that belief and this statement sets out our approach in guarding against it.